How to Be a Long-Distance Landlord

 Establish Clear and Consistent Communication

-Once the vacancy has been filled, as a remote landlord you need to keep your lines of communication open.
+Once the vacancy has been filled and the lease is signed, as a remote landlord you need to keep your lines of communication open.
 It’s important that your tenants know that they can reach you.
 Since you can’t be at the rental property at short notice, your tenants would have to be your eyes and ears on the ground.

 Make them feel comfortable when communicating with you so it’s easy for them to report any concerns that they may have during their tenancy.
 Issues can range from plumbing, electrical problems, or damage to fixtures.
 It’s in your best interest to be informed of damages as soon as possible so you can do something to resolve them.